 While time has not touched the exquisiteness of this place, the friendly nature of its residents is hard to miss.
 Turtuk has a history as colorful as the apricot plantations one sees all around the region. therefore, it is an amalgamation of all the cultures that have lived here.

 Known as village divided by a border, Turtuk has many stories to tell.
 Thanks to a petition by locals to connect with the world, Turtuk opened its doors to inquisitive souls in 2010.

 Turtuk was part of Pakistan – Occupied Kashmir up until 1971 when Major Chewang Rinchen got the village under India ’s command.
 However, initially, villagers were skeptical of India, and their trust in India n Army was non-existent.
-As many residents served in Pakistan Army, naturally, their allegiance to alter immediately was unrealistic.
+As many residents served in the Pakistan Army, naturally, their allegiance to alter immediately was unrealistic.

 Of course, for many born before 1947, they went from being Indians to Pakistanis to Indians again.
 For many, Pakistan was their only home.
-Thus, adjusting to a new life where the “enemy” now defined their identity, was not an easy shift.
+Thus, adjusting to a new life where the “enemy” now defined their identity was not an easy shift.
 Consequently, of 300 families that call Turtuk home, many have relatives on the other side.

 Yes, Turtuk has been a secluded region, thanks to both geopolitical uncertainties of recent times and its exceptionally daunting geography.
-Cradled by Karakoram range, it is one of only four villages in India that lies in
+Cradled by Karakoram range, it is one of only four villages in India that lies in the Baltistan region.

 But, its history boasts of strategic importance as a gateway to the Silk Route.
 Unquestionably, this is true and supported in the plethora of cultural consolidations that have led to Turtuk’s unique ancestry.